No description

 Supports protocols h1, h2, ws, mqtt (client) same

-TLS support mbedtls (including v3), openssl (including v3), wolfssl, boringssl, libressl same
+TLS support mbedtls (including v3), openssl (including v3), wolfssl, boringssl, aws-lc, libressl same

 Serializable, proxiable, muxable, transportable No Yes